Tobi Fawehinmi: Career

+Fawehinmi attended the University of Texas at Arlington where he competed for the UT Arlington Mavericks track and field team.

 In 2012, he represented the United States at the 2012 Summer Paralympics held in London, United Kingdom.
 He competed in the men's 200 metres T46 event.
 He also competed in the men's long jump F46 and men's triple jump F46 events.
 The following year, he won the silver medal in the men's long jump T46 event at the 2013 IPC Athletics World Championships held in Lyon, France.

 He also represented the United States at the 2016 Summer Paralympics held in Rio de Janeiro, Brazil.
 He competed in the men's long jump T47 event.
 At the 2017 World Para Athletics Championships held in London, United Kingdom, he won the gold medal in the men's triple jump T47 event and the bronze medal in the men's long jump T47 event.

 In 2019, he won the bronze medal in the men's long jump T47 event at the 2019 World Para Athletics Championships held in Dubai, United Arab Emirates.

 He also competed in the men's long jump T47 event at the 2020 Summer Paralympics in Tokyo, Japan.